Gerry Rafferty: City to City and Night Owl

 Legal issues after the break-up of Stealers Wheel meant that, for three years, Rafferty was unable to release any material.
 After the disputes were resolved in 1978, he recorded his second solo album, City to City, with producer Hugh Murphy, which included the song with which he remains most identified, "Baker Street".
 According to Murphy, interviewed by Billboard in 1993, he and Rafferty had to beg the record label, United Artists, to release "Baker Street" as a single: "They actually said it was too good for the public."
-It was a good call: the single reached #3 in the UK and #2 in the US.
-The album sold over 5.5 million copies, toppling the Saturday Night Fever soundtrack in the US on 8 July 1978.
+The single reached #3 in the UK and #2 in the US.

+The album City to City sold over 5.5 million copies, toppling the Saturday Night Fever soundtrack from the top of the Billboard 200 album chart in the US on 8 July 1978.
 Rafferty considered this his first proper taste of success, as he told Melody Maker the following year: "...all the records I've ever done before have been flops.
 Stealers Wheel was a flop.
 'Can I Have My Money Back?' was a flop.
 The Humblebums were a flop...
 My life doesn't stand or fall by the amount of people who buy my records."